Kansas City Electrocution Attorneys

 Our experienced team of Kansas City, MO personal injury lawyers know how to handle electrocution injury cases.
 If you or a family member was injured by electricity due to negligence by any party, you may be entitled to compensation.
 This reparation will take into account medical costs, pain and suffering, and lost past and future wages.

 In cases where electrocution causes death, the event may qualify for wrongful death damages.
-One of our experienced personal injury attorneys can assess your case and determine if negligence caused the death of your loved one.
+One of our experienced Kansas City wrongful death attorneys can assess your case and determine if negligence caused the death of your loved one.
 You can get back on your feet with the help of our experienced team.

 We understand the financial burden and electrocution injury or death can put on a person and on a family.
 An initial consultation with the Fowler Pickert Eisenmenger Norfleet team is free.
 Contact us today to learn more about the compensation you may be eligible for.